athalhammer/danker/README.md

  A -> C
  A -> B
  ```
  _B gets `2/3 * PR(A)` while C gets `1/3 * PR(A)` (the damping factor is ignored here for brevity).
 This basic principle holds for every web site and can also be leveraged for Wikipedia.
-However, in the particular case of Wikipedia there is a [https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Linking#Duplicate_and_repeat_links]["one link only" policy] and multiple occurrences of a link may be arbitrary or due to quality issues of the article.
+However, in the particular case of Wikipedia there is a ["one link only" policy](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Linking#Duplicate_and_repeat_links) and multiple occurrences of a link may be arbitrary or due to quality issues of the article.
 However, as we align all links across all Wikipedia language editions we can leverage the different language editions as "votes" for links - the above example with Wikipedia language editions:_
   ```
  A -> B   # en
  A -> C   # en
  A -> B   # de
  ```
- _This is similar to the [https://en.wikipedia.org/wiki/Bag-of-words_model][bag-of-words model] of the information retrieval domain where the word count is tracked and the resulting frequencies are fed into a probabilistic model (such as topic modeling).
+ _This is similar to the [bag-of-words model](https://en.wikipedia.org/wiki/Bag-of-words_model) of the information retrieval domain where the word count is tracked and the resulting frequencies are fed into a probabilistic model (such as topic modeling).
 Due to this relation we call it informally "bag-of-links model"._